nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd client in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

+### Undo previous command : `undo`

+Undo one previous command and restore that version of address book

+Format: `undo`

+* Restore the specific address book before the command took place
+* `Undo Success` will be shown in the display
+* If current address book is **already the newest**, `There is no more operations to undo!` will be shown in display to remind of undo failure

+### Redo previous command : `redo`

+Redo one previous command and restore that version of address book

+Format: `redo`

+* Restore the specific address book before the undo command took place
+* `Redo Success` will be shown in the display
+* If current address book is **already the latest**, `There is no more operations to redo!` will be shown in display to remind of redo failure

 ### Clearing all entries : `clear`

 Clears all entries from the address book.